Raiders Week 4 Team Grades: Oakland Suffers Tough Loss To Rival Broncos After Losing Carr To Back Injury

 By Shawn Lealos

 The Oakland Raiders opened the 2017 NFL season as one of the favorites to go all the way to the Super Bowl in the AFC, behind the New England Patriots and Pittsburgh Steelers.
-However, after four games, the Raiders are now 2-3 and in third place in the AFC West.
-The loss in Week 4 was even tougher since the Raiders lost to their AFC West division rival Denver Broncos, 16-10, and are off to a tough start in their divisional battles early in the season.
+However, after four games, the Raiders are now 2-2 and in third place in the AFC West.
+The loss in Week 4 was even tougher since the Raiders lost to their AFC West division rival Denver Broncos, 16-10.
+Oakland is off to a tough start in their divisional battles early in the season.

-Here is a look at the Oakland Raiders team grades following their loss to the Denver Broncos.
+Here is a look at the Raiders’ team grades following their loss to the Broncos.

 Offense: D

-A lot of things went wrong for the Oakland Raiders offense in the Denver Broncos game, but the worst came when quarterback Derek Carr went down with a back injury in the third quarter.
+A lot of things went wrong for the Raiders offense this game, but the worst came when quarterback Derek Carr went down with a back injury in the third quarter.
 Broncos defender Adam Gotsis chased down Carr, who was scrambling when a play broke down, and Carr ended up bending his upper body in an awkward position.
 The fall caused back spasms, and Carr was unable to return in the game.

 Before his injury, Carr was 10-of-18 passing for 143 yards and a touchdown pass to Johnny Holton.
 That pass was a beautiful play, and one of the only highlights for the Raiders offense as Holton raced down the field unopposed and outraced a safety to the end zone for a 64-yard score.
 E.J.
 Manuel took over and completed 11 of 17 passes for 106 yards and an interception.